LevChar/Bulls_Eye/README.md

 # MasterMind
-MasterMind game in Windows environment, written in C#
+MasterMind game in Windows environment, written in C#, using Visual Studion 2017.